GiseldaM/Evaluate-news-nlp/README.md

 # Evaluate a news article with Natural Language Processing
-This project requires you to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+This is a frontend application that can interact with Meaningcloud API and run Natural Language Processing (NLP) on text and article links.

-This project works with the following:

-* Webpack: Build tool
-* Service Workers: Offline functionality
-* Node & Express: For server side development
-* Vanilla JS: For client side development

 # Project Instructions